Skip to main content

 Also, it can help protect and promote a company’s reputation as those that mange and recover from a crises well are generally looked upon favourably by customers and investors.

-Establish a recognized baseline, improve from there, and work with insurers
+Establish a recognised baseline, improve from there, and work with insurers

-A good starting point in an organization’s cyber risk journey is a cyber risk assessment, such as the Marsh cyber self-assessment.
-Following an assessment and establishment of a baseline, there are many potential steps that organizations can take to improve resilience, including using the assessment report as a roadmap to guide prioritization, risk improvement, and potential insurance purchase.
+A good starting point in an organisation’s cyber risk journey is a cyber risk assessment, such as the Marsh cyber self-assessment.
+Following an assessment and establishment of a baseline, there are many potential steps that organisations can take to improve resilience, including using the assessment report as a roadmap to guide prioritisation, risk improvement, and potential insurance purchase.

 Keeping products moving